ualberta-mueller-group/MCGS/docs/development-notes.md

     - There's a clang-tidy check, `bugprone-assert-side-effect`, which can ensure that none of our asserts have side effects.
-    - But, it should have the `CheckFunctionCalls` option enabled, which disallows calls to all non-const functions
+    - But, it should have the `CheckFunctionCalls` option enabled, which disallows calls to all non-const functions (including global utility functions)
 - `game_type()` could possibly be faster if we eliminated the `unordered_map` lookup

 # Design Choices and Remaining Uglinesses